MaterializeInc/materialize/misc/dbt-materialize/README.md

 ### Testing
 [`dbt test`](https://docs.getdbt.com/reference/commands/test) is supported.

-If you set the optional `--store-failures` flag or [`store-failures` config](https://docs.getdbt.com/reference/resource-configs/store_failures), dbt will save the results of a test query to a `materializedview`.
+If you set the optional `--store-failures` flag or [`store-failures` config](https://docs.getdbt.com/reference/resource-configs/store_failures), dbt will save the results of a test query to a `materialized_view`.
 These will be created in a schema suffixed or named `dbt_test__audit` by default.
 Change this value by setting a `schema` config.

 ### Snapshots